auth0/wordpress/README.md

 5. On the Settings of the Auth0 application change the Callback URL to be: http://your-domain/index.php?auth0=1.
 Using TLS/SSL is recommended for production.
 6. Go back to  **WordPress** Settings - Auth0 Settings edit the Domain, Client ID and Client Secret with the ones you copied from Auth0 Dashboard.

+## API authentication

+The last version of the plugin provides the ability to authenticate api calls via a HTTP Authorization Header.

+After the user logs in via Auth0 in your Api client (ie: using Lock in a mobile app) you will get a JWT (Json Web Token).
+Then you need to send this token in a HTTP header in the following way:

+'''
+Authorization: Bearer ##jwt##
+'''

+For example:

+'''
+Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJjb250ZW50IjoiVGhpcyBpcyB5b3VyIHVzZXIgSldUIHByb3ZpZGVkIGJ5IHRoZSBBdXRoMCBzZXJ2ZXIifQ.b47GoWoY_5n4jIyG0hPTLFEQtSegnVydcvl6gpWNeUE
+'''

+This JWT should match with a registered user in your WP instalation.

 ## Technical Notes

 **IMPORTANT**: By using this plugin you are delegating the site authentication to Auth0.
 That means that you won't be using the  **WordPress** database to authenticate users anymore and the default WP login box won't show anymore.
 However, we can still associate your existing users by merging them by email.
 This section explains how.